 Some of these immediately conjure a shade of blue.
 Others feel more obscure.
 And while many of these seem like great first name choices, other seem best suited as daring, adventurous middle names.

-But they all belong in this part of the rainbow, true blue baby names that might wear beautifully for a child born in 2020.
+But they all belong in this part of the rainbow, true blue baby names that might wear beautifully for a child born now.

 Sure, you might expect to find Tiffany on this list.
 The iconic jeweler uses a very specific shade of blue for their packaging.
 But Tiffany is more likely to be the mom than the daughter these days, so how ’bout Alice instead?
 It’s an icy white-blue, not named for the Wonderland girl, but for First Daughter Alice Roosevelt Longworth, a socialite and fashionista.
 This hit 1919 song is about her famous Alice blue dress.